Tsypliak66/Portfolio/readme.md

  Test run in Postman in Educational application

-   *  For example test run API QuizSpike application.
-The work of the postman can be illustrated using the example of two requests (03 and 04): :
+   * For example, a test run of the educational application API QuizSpike.
+The work of the postman can be illustrated by the example of two requests (03 and 04).03_UpdateProfile - allows you to change the user profile (in our case, to a randomly generated one).
+04_GetUserProfile - check the correctness of this action. :
 ![Posman1](images/TestRun.png)

    *  In Headers of request "03_UpdateProfile"   we write a token from a global variable - token: